Starfield digipicking

 Starfield lockpicking

-The renamed lockpicking mechanic – Starfield digipicking – requires a digipick for each attempt, much like we’ve seen with lockpicks in previous Bethesda titles.
-Similarly, containers have a difficulty level beginning with Novice and most likely progressing through Advanced, Expert, and Master.
+The renamed lockpicking mechanic – Starfield digipicking – requires a Digipick for each attempt, much like we’ve seen with lockpicks in previous Bethesda titles.
+Similarly, containers have a difficulty level beginning with Novice and progressing through Advanced, Expert, and Master.

-Compared to the keyholes that Fallout and Elder Scrolls players will be familiar with, Starfield’s digilocks are a bit more complicated.
+Compared to the keyholes that Fallout and Elder Scrolls you may be familiar with, Starfield’s digilocks are a bit more complicated.
 Rather than searching for the sweet spot on a lock and turning a lockpick, digipicking is more of a matching puzzle.

 Each digilock has a series of rings and notches.
 In order to progress, you’ll need to match the correct notches on your digipick to the gaps in the lock and rotate them into place to complete the ring.
 Once you’ve cleared all of the rings, you can plunder or trespass to your heart’s content and get a little XP to boot.